Oliver2552/supervised_ml_project/README.md

 2. Ensure you have all modules installed (as seen in the .ipynb file)

-3. Ensure dataset is in the same working directory.
+3. Ensure dataset (diabetes.csv) is in the same working directory.